krzysu/nft-prices/README.md

 - Hashmasks - every 12th hour from 4:00
 - Pixls - every 12th hour from 5:00
 - Punks - every 12th hour from 6:00
+- Spacebudz - every 24th hour from 6:30